New Certification Standard

 Rollout: The program migration to the new standard will kickoff at NASCC: The Steel Conference (www.aisc.org/nascc) in Baltimore on April 11-13, 2018.
 There will be three technical sessions on the fabricator certification program migration for building, bridge, hydraulic fabricators and component manufacturers.

-Fabricators: Fabricator certification programs will start to migrate to the new standard during the summer of 2018.
+Fabricators: The fabricator certification programs will migrate to the new standard on June 1, 2018.

-Erectors: The erector certification program will start to migrate to the new standard in the summer of 2019.
+Erectors: The erector certification program will migrate to the new standard on June 1, 2019.